Working with Multiple Parts of Self

 One aim in CFT is how we can learn to become more compassionate with ourselves.
 But when we talk about ‘ourselves’, we’re not just focusing on a single, coherent self.
-Instead, we’re all formed of multiple selves, and it can be helpful to find ways to explore these different parts of selves
+Instead, we’re referring to multiple self – that we all formed of multiple selves, and it can be helpful to find ways to explore these different parts of selves

 One way that we do this in Compassion Focused Therapy is through a guided exercise called multiple selves, in which we support people to look at the same situation through the lens of different emotional aspects of themselves.